yekyam/yekyam.github.io/_posts/2023-04-16-the_case_for_cpp.md

 };
 ```

 In this example, we have the help of the compiler to enforce type safety, and we don't have to deal with macros.
-C++ formalizes the generic object pattern into a built-in language feature.
+CPP formalizes the generic object pattern into a built-in language feature.

 We also don't need to worry about passing in an `add` function to our code.
 Why?
 Because operator overloading exists, and the `+` operator should be defined for the type passed in.
 Using traits, we can even expand the code to check if `T` implements the operator and report errors at compile time.
 Sweet.